amgorelik/amgorelik.github.io/about.md

 having fun helping companies to get off the ground <s>and run into the ground</s>, changing jobs, hiring, occasionally managing people.

-That's a lot of time to look around, think about things, forms strong opinions, share them with people around me.
+That's a lot of time to look around, think about things, form strong opinions, share them with people around me.
 Time to start writing it all down.